BranislavValacsay/Angular_Dating_Site_Prototype/README.md

-# Dating portal frontkend written in Angular 11.0.6 (upgrade possible)
+# Dating portal frontkend written in Angular 11.0.6 (upgrade possible, I have written it some time ago)

 ## About This Project